swymbnsl/ExpenBoard/future-todose.md

 17. Metadata for each page
 18. Skeletal loading animation
 19. In verifyemail page, use searchparams.has to check if token param exists, that sounds better
+20. Compare displayDate and date state before making api call on closing popper.
+And it won't be equal since I setHours in date and not in displayDate, so not so necessary, but can save some api calls if implemented